PR0F0X01/PR0F_DORKS/README.md

 ### Open section:

-Button to open the entire section, allowing you to choose to open all the folders at once, which saves time and makes the searching process easier.
+This is a button to open the entire section , allowing you to choose to open all the folders at once, which saves time and makes the searching process easier.

+### Open All :

+This is a button to open all sections at once

 ### Dorks sections  :